-Here's why everyone's talking about turmeric right now
+Everyone is cooking with turmeric—here’s why you should be, too

 No article about turmeric would be complete without at least acknowledging that the reason for this turmeric craze seems to be an ever-growing list of supposed health benefits.

 I’m not a doctor.
 I don’t know if it will help you lose weight, cure cancer, or lower your body’s inflammation.
-In fact, those health claims are linked to [inconclusive evidence].
+In fact, those health claims are linked to inconclusive evidence.
 Is it possible turmeric really is a miracle spice that can cure everything that ails you?
 Sure, it’s possible.
 But the only thing I know for sure is that if nothing else, it’s tasty.